 Product Hunt – Make sure you only post a real product, or you won’t even be considered.

 reddit – Our tech posts do extremely well on reddit.
 The site generates a ton of traffic.
 Establishing a developer community is important to us as a tech startup.
-However, these are probably not the people that our going to buy our product.
+However, these are probably not the people that are going to buy our product.
 Be sure to select the subreddit that’s relevant to you.

-3. Goals Are Important
+3. Goals are important

 As with producing valuable content, you should know what your goals are before selecting which distribution channels to use for each piece of content.
 Ask yourself: